Renée Ferguson is the Chief Executive Officer of Kenson School of Production Technology Limited.

 A national of Trinidad and Tobago, Ms. Ferguson has over 20 years of experience in the Oil and Gas sector.
 She leads the business operations by ensuring efficiency and effectiveness while staying true to Kenson’s vision of providing quality service, driving performance and remaining customer focused.
 To date, along with her team, she has forged a best in class organization in Trinidad and Tobago, with many service providers benchmarking their systems and processes.

-Due to her deep concern for building local capability and capacity, under her stewardship, Ms. Ferguson has been able to establish the Kenson School to identify, train and develop young nationals to equip them with the knowledge and experience to work either on an offshore or onshore facility.
+Due to her deep concern for building local capability and capacity, Ms Ferguson worked closely with the founder of Kenson Group, Mr. Kenneth Ferguson to establish and develop Kenson School Of Production Technology Limited where young nationals are identified, developed and equipped with the knowledge and experience to work either on an offshore or onshore facility.

 Prof Rodney R Jagai has had a very distinguished career in the Petroleum Industry.
 In 1974 he joined Amoco Trinidad Oil Company as a Petroleum Engineer and worked his way up through positions of increasing responsibility locally and with international Amoco Subsidiaries ending his career with Amoco in 1998 as Vice President – Operations Services.

 In that same year he joined Petrotrin as President, a position he held until 2002.

 Following his tenure at Petrotrin, Prof Jagai left the industry and pursued a full-time life of academia being a part-time instructor in Petroleum Engineering at the University of the West Indies, St Augustine Campus during his industry years.

 He joined the University of Trinidad & Tobago as Academic Programme Coordinator in the Petroleum Engineering Faculty and rose to the rank of Associate Professor in Practice in Petroleum Engineering.